Fulcrom Finance

 Long Positions

-Set it at a price level above the market price where you wish to close the trade and take profit
+Set it at a price level above the entry price where you wish to close the trade and take profit

 Set it at a price level

-• below the market price where you wish to close the trade and avoid further losses, and
+• below the entry price where you wish to close the trade and avoid further losses, and

 • above the liquidation price to prevent liquidation instead of just closing position